mit-satori/getting-started/satori-ai-frameworks.rst

-[4] WMLCE: Installing all frameworks at the same time
+[4] WML-CE: Installing all frameworks at the same time
 '''''''''''''''''''''''''''''''''''''''''''''''''''''

 All the MLDL frameworks except RAPIDS packages can be installed at the